 Whilst there remain doubts in the minds of some about the role of dairy products in the nutrition of human beings, talk of a land of milk and honey go back to the very beginnings of recorded history.
 It is true that it likely came from a goat rather than a cow and is quite different to what you would today buy at the supermarket; that is pasteurized and homogenised but it remains an integral part of our food.

 Likewise bread and cheese have been the basis of our food for thousands of years; but again the refined supermarket loaf today is quite different to that from ages past.
-Eschewing whole grain and unprocessed dairy products ought certainly only to be for those who are highly allergic.
+Eschewing whole grain and unprocessed dairy products ought certainly to be only for those who are highly allergic.

 Another proven kefir benefit is improvement and regulation of intestinal transit; less diarrhoea or constipation.